byCedric/use-expo/packages/sensors/docs/use-pedometer-history.md

 interface PedometerOptions {
-	/** The initial data to use before the first update. */ initialData?: PedometerMeasurement;
+	/** The initial data to use before the first update. */ initial?: PedometerMeasurement;
-    /** If it should check the availability of the sensor, defaults to `true`. */ getAvailability?: boolean;
+	/** If it should check the availability of the sensor, defaults to `true`. */ availability?: boolean;
 }
 ```